Larke12/twiccian/README.md

-# Twiccian (1.0)
+# Twiccian (v1.0)

 ## Project Description
-Twiccian is a native desktop app written for Linux to allow the user to watch [Twitch.tv](http://twitch.tv) streams without the use of Flash.
-Twitch.tv is a very common platform for streaming games and speedruns, but suffers from the fact that the web player and chat are built on Flash, seriously impacting the battery life and system usage of many computers.
-Twiccian also plans to allow for local notifications and design features to remove the need for a browser and certain extentions/plugins.
+Twiccian is a native desktop app written for Linux to allow the user to watch [Twitch.tv](http://twitch.tv) streams without the use of Flash or browsers and their extentions.
+If you have suggestions or want to see what we intend to implement, please checkout our issues.
+Once logged in using Twitch's OATH you will have access to the following existing features:

-Of course, as cosmic irony would deem, shortly after we conceived this project, Twitch switched to HTML5.
-Still, we're doing this because we want to, and because our grades depend on it.
+- Following - View anyone live that you currently follow
+- Search - A short list of 10 live channels based on your search term.
+- Stream - View the currently selected live stream and chat with access to player controls, profile link, and more!
+- Settings - Switch between the light and dark chat themes.

 ![screenshot](http://i.imgur.com/QYOGRsn.png?1)

 ## How it's created
 Twiccian is built using Qt as the library/framework.
 The user-facing side of it will be written in a combination of C++ and QML, Qt's markup language used to facilitate easy creation of application interfaces.
+Currently, the packages required by Twiccian are only available on Arch Linux (most notably `mpv-dev` and up-to-date Qt packages),

 Twiccian currently has a [background daemon](https://github.com/octotep/twicciand), written in Go, to allow for a quick background interface with Twitch, which enables us to act as an intermediary between the Twitch API and the front-end of the application, since Go makes concurrency and networking simple.
+The daemon can operate properly on any POSIX compliant system, but currently lacks the functionality without Twiccian.

 We currently make use of Twitch chat's [IRC bridge](http://help.twitch.tv/customer/portal/articles/1302780-twitch-irc), as well as their [REST API](https://github.com/justintv/twitch-api) and [TMI](https://tmi.twitch.tv/group/user/usernamehere/chatters) to recreate the chat in a native fashion.

+## Upcoming Features (v1.1)
+By May 2016 the following features are planned for release and development.
+- IRC v3 - Will allow for better chat tagging, grouping, etc.
+- Better Search - longer lists/paging, less crashing.
+- More settings - Whatever time allows for, such as more general app or chat settings.
+- GUI Update - As new features are implemented, the design will hopefully mold to fit it!

 ## Installation
-Currently, Twiccian has a package on the AUR, though there's a chance we might break something before 1.0. ;)
+Currently, Twiccian (v1.0) has a package on the AUR.
+This is the recommended installation method, but if you prefer a more broken experience you can use the `dev` branch if you see a new feature you'd like to try out. ;)

 It can be found on the AUR under the name:
 ```